ritchieng/deep-learning-wizard/docs/machine_learning/gpu/gpu_fractional_differencing.md

-### Fixed Window Fractional Differencing Function (GPU) >7x Speedup
+### Fixed Window Fractional Differencing Function (GPU)
-- This gives more than 7x speed-up on an NVIDIA T4 on Google Colab.
+- This gives a slight 1.5x to 2x speed-up on an NVIDIA T4 on Google Colab for this tiny dataset
-- If you've the best GPUs with an accompanying machine, you can easily substantially increase the speed-up.
-- This code can be optimized further but it'll be too complicated for most users to quickly grasp the idea of speeding up existing CPU-based implementations which is the point of this lesson.
-So try to improve this further yourself and maybe ping me, I'll post the best speed-up solution!
-- Note: this has been tested to be stable up to 10.24k data points (trunk size of 10, 240) per function call (essentially per dataframe)
-    - Please refer to the "large scale GFD function"  that will be released shortly for anything beyond 10.24k data points per dataframe.
+    - For larger time series in line with real-world situations,  it can easily be up to 100x to 1000x dataset (shown below).

 ```python
 def moving_dot_product_kernel(in_data, out, window_size, weights):